cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 build_lists: true

-- it is on the upgrade path to eZ Plattform 6
+- it is on the upgrade path to eZ Platform 6
 - many security and bug fixes
 - TWIG for new templates and fallback to old templates when needed
 - easy to extend with Symfony bundles, there are more than 2500 on e.g. <http://knpbundles.com/>